Hirosvk/Tangolet/proposal/README.md

 - [ ] Views: get info from store instead of from props whenever possible
 - [ ] clean up left-behind error message
 - [ ] add error message display function in test form
+- [ ] when you log out while visiting page that require authorization, user is redirected

 ## Phase 12: Refactor
 - [ ] use stores instead of passing info as props